rishengW/categorical-labelling/README.md

 # categorical-labelling
-This network is a simple implication based on the Wide Deep Network, a network built by the Google team.
+This network is a simple implication based on the Wide and Deep Network, which is at an enhanced level, developed by Google Research.
+The architecture mainly uses Logistic Regression and Neural Networks.